Gary Allen (gridiron football)

-Gary Eugene Allen (April 23, 1960 – July 8, 2023) was an American professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
+Gary Eugene Allen (April 23, 1960 – July 8, 2023) was an American professional football player who was a running back and return specialist in the National Football League (NFL) and Canadian Football League (CFL).
 He played in the NFL for the Houston Oilers and Dallas Cowboys.
 He also was a member of the Calgary Stampeders and Winnipeg Blue Bombers in the CFL.
 He played college football for the Hawaii Rainbow Warriors.